Nerds-Who-Code/Mental-Health-Tracker/client/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### How to login:

+You can use any account in ./client/mockData.js to login.
+Just use the values of username and password.
+The easiest account to login is:
+username: test123
+password: test

 ### `npm test`

 Launches the test runner in the interactive watch mode.\